alexogeny/spectacles/content/2022-05-04-encrypted_pop_os_install_with_luks_lvm_btrfs.md

 As with most shells, the `$` throughout this guide indicates any time that you'll be inputting text.
 Where a shell line is not preceded by `$` or is preceded by a `#`, that's usually an output.

-I originally read through [this guide by Willi Mutschler](https://mutschler.eu/linux/install-guides/pop-os-btrfs-20-04/) but noticed a distinct lack of explanations and human-readable language, so here I'm translating it into lay person language, adding my own spin on it, and also modifying it to fit Pop_OS!
-22.04 updates, now that Ubuntu 22.04 is out for general public use.
+I originally read through {{ external(title="this guide by Willi Mutschler", source="https://mutschler.eu/linux/install-guides/pop-os-btrfs-20-04/") }}
+but noticed a distinct lack of explanations and human-readable language, so here I'm writing my own version using that as inspiration.
+For the purposes of the license in the original, this is my own personal writing without referencing the original during the process.
+I'm including the context above so people can view the original guide and choose to use it if it makes more sense for their use case.

+Also another reason is that I could not find any Pop_OS!
+22.04 updated guides, so this is probably one of the most up to date guides out there.

 ## Step 1 - booting up